INSURING YOUR CAR

 Buying a new or second-hand car from a dealer

 When you purchase a new car from a NSW dealer, they will often organise your registration and associated CTP Green Slip Insurance for you.
-If you don’t have a current driver licence or you’ve never had a NSW vehicle registration in your name, you’ll first need to get set up as a RMS customer.
+If you don’t have a current driver licence or you’ve never had a NSW vehicle registration in your name, you’ll first need to get set up as a Transport for NSW (TfNSW) customer (formerly the RMS).
 To do so, visit a Service NSW location with proof of your identity.

 If the dealer isn’t able to organise the vehicle’s rego for you, or you’d prefer to organise it yourself, you can follow the steps for purchasing a second-hand car privately, shown below.